bennyg123/entangle/README.md

 }
 ```

-In the above example, a global `atomValue` is created with the initial value passed in. **A non-null, non-undefined value must be passed into makeAtom**.
+In the above example, a global `atomValue` is created with the initial value passed in.
 Then the components that need to access that value will pass in the `atomValue` to a `useEntangle` hook inside the component.
 The `useEntangle` hook works the same way as a `useState` hook, the first value is the value, while the second is an updater function.
 If either of the buttons are clicked and they update the `atomState`, then both components (and only those components and their children) will rerender, staying in sync.
 Most importantly the parents will not rerender.

 ```tsx
 import { makeAtom, makeMolecule, useEntangle } from "@bennyg_123/entangle";